 Kieran Ryan - What Matters

-Gilles Peterson just played Oscar and Martin on BBC 6 Music here in the UK, which is a whole world of sweet for them but for selfish reason I am gutted because breaking them and all of the Two Bright Lakes team into the UK on my own radio show one day was part of my big life plan.
+Gilles Peterson just played Oscar and Martin on BBC 6 Music here in the UK, which is a whole world of sweet for them but for selfish reasons I am gutted because breaking them and all of the Two Bright Lakes team into the UK on my own radio show (one day) was part of my big life plan.

 J.D.
 McPhereson played at Komedia and I didn’t even know about it.